unisonweb/unison/unison-src/transcripts/link.output.md

   ⚠️

-  I could not find the definition `y` in the codebase.
+  I could not find the following definitions in the codebase:

+  `y`.

 .> link x.doc .x .y

   ⚠️

-  I could not find the definition `.y` in the codebase.
+  I could not find the following definitions in the codebase:

+  `.y`.

 .> links x